zoran-cuckovic/beautiful-jekyll/_posts/2019-12-06-visual-impact-analysis.md

 ![2019-12-7.jpg]({{site.baseurl}}/figures/2019-12-7.jpg)

 We can think of our result as a series of nested boxes: the largest area is visible from the top level and the smallest one from the ground level.
 For a common 2.5D elevation model, it is not possible that a patch seen from a lower level would not be visible from the top level (this is not valid for true 3D models…).
-These viewshed overlaps are registered in the algorithm output (0 = not visible, 1 overlap = visible from the top level exclusively, 5 overlaps = visible from all floors down to the ground level).
+These viewshed overlaps are registered in the algorithm output (0 = not visible, 1 overlap = only the top level, at 20 metres is visible, 5 overlaps = the entirety of the structure is visible, down to the ground level).

 ![2019-12-8.jpg]({{site.baseurl}}/figures/2019-12-8.jpg)